Ready for webinar success in 2025? Get your roadmap 🗺️ on Nov. 12. Register Now

 7. Schedule regular breaks

 Everyone processes information at different speeds.
 That’s why it’s so important to incorporate regular comfort breaks into your event timings.
 Whether they decide to use this time to make a quick cup of coffee, answer a couple of emails, or go over their notes to strengthen their understanding, everyone will appreciate having a little space to recharge between presentations or discussions.
+Not only can this help improve your virtual event accessibility, but it also simply prevents your attendees from disengaging halfway through the event.

 8. Provide support for attendees without a camera or microphone